Demone Harris

-Demone Harris (born December 30, 1995) is an American football defensive end for the Houston Texans of the National Football League (NFL).
-Harris played college football at Buffalo.
+Demone Harris (born December 30, 1995) is an American professional football linebacker.
+Harris played college football for the Buffalo Bulls.

-Early life and amateur career
+Early life and college

-Harris attended Bishop Timon - St. Jude High School in Buffalo where he focused on basketball and did not play football until his junior year.
+Harris attended Bishop Timon – St. Jude High School in Buffalo where he focused on basketball and did not play football until his junior year.
 Harris attended the University at Buffalo where he walked on to the football team and redshirted as a freshman.
-As a redshirt junior in 2017, he was nominated for the Burlsworth Trophy and named to the All-Mid-American Conference Second-team.
+As a redshirt junior in 2017, he was nominated for the Burlsworth Trophy and named to the All-Mid-American Conference Second Team.

 Professional career

 Tampa Bay Buccaneers

 Harris was signed by the Tampa Bay Buccaneers as an undrafted free agent on April 30, 2018.
 He was waived on September 1 and was signed to the practice squad the next day.
 He was promoted to the active roster on October 10 and made his NFL debut on October 14, playing four special teams snaps against the Atlanta Falcons.
 He was waived on November 16 and re-signed to the practice squad.
 He signed a reserve/future contract with the Buccaneers on December 31, 2018.

 On October 5, 2019, Harris was waived by the Buccaneers and re-signed to the practice squad.
 He was released on October 15.